ao561/camhack2025/README.md

 We shifted development to **macOS** and experimented with **Objective-C** for window handling.
 This move immediately produced a significant performance increase, achieving 10-15 FPS with the original quadtree code.

-The final performance breakthrough came from implementing a new, optimized approach:
+The final performance breakthrough came from implementing a new, optimised approach:

 -   **Probabilistic Sampler**: Instead of searching the entire image on every frame, the algorithm was modified to focus on regions of high deviation (where the image changed most).
--   **Frame Differencing Optimization**: By iterating upon previous frames and only updating the blocks that had changed, the system achieved an amazing performance boost and seamless transitions between frames.
+-   **Frame Differencing Optimisation**: By iterating upon previous frames and only updating the blocks that had changed, the system achieved an amazing performance boost and seamless transitions between frames.

 ## Setup and Installation